Skip to content

 sudo chmod -R g+rw /var/ayanova/data

-sudo chmod -R g+rwx /var/ayanova/.local-chromium
+chmod -R g+rwx /var/ayanova/Chrome

 10. Create and install a service to run AyaNova automatically